Spartronics4915/Scouting-Data/README.md

 # (4) 9:15 Guarantee
 Barring unforseen circumstances, we intend to upload our data by 9:15pm on the first day of a competition.

+If data will be posted late or missing, it'll be mentioned somewhere on here before 9:15.

 We don't guarentee perfect data but it should be mostly accurate.

 We intend on posting scouting data first and we might include pit scouting data as well.